Investment Losses from Broker Churning? The Churning Attorneys at The White Law Group can Help.

 Broker churning refers to a deceptive practice where a broker or financial advisor engages in excessive buying and selling of securities within a client’s account primarily to generate commissions for themselves, rather than serving the best interests of the client.
 It involves unnecessary and excessive trading activity that is not justified by the client’s investment objectives or financial situation.
 If you have suffered losses due to this illegal activity, you may need an experienced churning attorney.
 The primary goal of churning is to generate commissions or fees for the broker, rather than achieving investment gains for the client.

-- Excessive trading: The broker engages in a high volume of trades within a client’s account, often without a legitimate investment purpose.
+- Excessive trading: The broker is trading too much within a client’s account, often without a legitimate investment purpose.
 The frequency and turnover of transactions are far beyond what is necessary for the client’s investment goals.

 - Lack of legitimate investment strategy: The trades conducted by the broker are not based on the client’s investment objectives or financial needs.
 Instead, they are primarily driven by the desire to generate commissions or fees for the broker.